ReppinJesusChrist/startup/README.md

 * **Application images** - I added an image (because I also missed that in my last deliverable) and used basic bootstrap styling to make it adjust with the window

 ## JavaScript deliverable
+### Overview
 For this deliverable I used js to add basic functionality to the site, as well as laying the framework for storing and accessing data in the future.
 I also did a lot of cleaning up and expanding of the previous deliverables to make the site look nicer.
+### Rubric
 * **Mocked Database Input** - This is not done yet.
 It will be implemented on the goals page, on which new goals that are set will be stored in the database based on the information filled out in the field when the "set goal" button is pushed
 *  **Username Display** - The username is read in from the login page, stored in local memory, and displayed at the top of each page.
 It is unique for each user of the site
 *  **Mocked Database DOM** - This is not done yet.
 It will be completed by collecting the input data from the goals out of localmemory and inserting it one <tr> at a time into the table at the bottom of the page.
 It will also show up on the social page, on which previous comments and advice from other users over the long-term will be visible
 *  **LocalStorage** - I use localstorage in several places throughout the code and intend to add it a couple more places.
 I also use sessionstorage for one variable.
 *  **Realtime Data** - This isn't done yet.
 It will be implemented by using exactly the same visuals that are already on the "Social" page, with the slight change that they will be set to a timer.
 *  **Login Security** - This wasn't actually on the list, but I spent a lot of time on it and I'm happy with how it turned out so I'm including it here.
 There is fronted security based on the login form.
 All pages besides "info", and "login" will be greyed out and unclickable in the main menu until the user logs in.
 It seems like a small thing and it will probably become obsolete soon enough but I learned a lot about JS by implementing it and put a lot of work into it.

+## Service Deliverable
+### Overview
+For this deliverable I used Node.js and Express to create a basic HTTP service for my website.
+This uses middleware to serve up my frontend files on a local network port, and uses endpoints to store, fetch, and modify the goals set by the user
+### Rubric
+* **Frontend served up using express static middleware** - Done!
+The provided code from the Simon example was a huge help with this.
+* **Your frontend calls third party service endpoints** - I implemented this by calling the same image api used by Simon.
+I still don't fully understand how the formatting works for imported images and I realized that my knowledge of CSS and formatting isn't as solid as I thought it was so the formatting looks really bad.
+Nevertheless, I do actually call a third party API and the image loads successfully (ugly though it looks)
+* **Your backend provides service endpoints** I added three endpoints, all for /api/goals:
+   1. A POST to add a new goal to the stored list
+   2. A GET to fetch and return the list of goals as a JSON array
+   3. A PUT to update a goal in the stored list.
+Right now this is only used to mark a goal as complete, but I figured out how to add addtiional items to the request body, so it wouldn't be hard to add additional functionality to this endpoint based on additional parameters if that would be useful in the future.
+* **Your frontend calls your service endpoints** All of my endpoint calls are implemented using the fetch function.
+The endpoints are used on the goals page to implement the goal-setting, goal completion, and goal displaying (in a table) functionality of that page
+* **Multiple Git commits with meaningful comments** - I did a much better job on this deliverable than ever before.
+I'm actually starting to understand and apreciate the functionality of Git now, which makes it much easier to commit more frequently and at more natural breakpoints because it seems less arbitrary to me now
+### Other notes
+* I did a lot of retroactive work and fixing for past deliverables (html, css, and js).
+The details of those fixes are included in the comments for my Git Commits along the way

 [Link to notes file](notes.md)